rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

      - PT4H (user is logged out after four hours).
 See the :ref:`expiration<Expire>` section for additional details.

 10. Click **Next**.
-The next page can be filled out however you prefer and then click **Finish**.
+You can fill out the next page however you prefer and then click **Finish**.

 You have successfully added Rackspace Federation to your Okta account.